rynoschni/hyb-imm-12-2020/lectures/week12/day4/EXERCISES.md

 ### Choices, you have

-* Keep the navigation on the screen, or hide it when a user
+* Keep the navigation on the screen, or hide it when a user browses to a character profile page.
+* What kind of styles you want to use (and if you want to incorporate a library _with_ Styled Components)

 ### NOTE